EIYARO-Project/core-book/Eiyaro-doc.md

 # Prisoner of war calculation

-## The advantages of Tensority are mainly reflected in the following aspects:
+## The advantages of Tensor are mainly reflected in the following aspects:

-1. Efficient Utilisation of Computing Resources: the Tensority algorithm makes it possible for the miner to provide AI acceleration services while mining by combining blockchain and AI computing.
+1. Efficient Utilisation of Computing Resources: the Tensor algorithm makes it possible for the miner to provide AI acceleration services while mining by combining blockchain and AI computing.
 This design greatly improves the utilisation of computing resources, allowing the miner to contribute to the AI field even during idle periods.

-2. Flexibility: the Tensority algorithm adjusts the difficulty of the computation through the difficulty value, making the algorithm more flexible and adjustable.
+2. Flexibility: the Tensor algorithm adjusts the difficulty of the computation through the difficulty value, making the algorithm more flexible and adjustable.
 This flexibility helps the algorithm to adapt to different network environments and computing needs, ensuring the stable operation of the blockchain.

-3. Innovative: as a new type of consensus algorithm, Tensority integrates matrix and tensor calculations into the consensus process, which is an innovative attempt.
+3. Innovative: as a new type of consensus algorithm, Tensor integrates matrix and tensor calculations into the consensus process, which is an innovative attempt.
 It not only brings new technical ideas to the blockchain field, but also provides a possibility for the combination of AI and blockchain.

-4. Promoting the integration of AI and blockchain: the exploration and practice of Tensority algorithm helps to promote the integration of AI and blockchain technology.
+4. Promoting the integration of AI and blockchain: the exploration and practice of Tensor algorithm helps to promote the integration of AI and blockchain technology.
 This fusion can bring new application scenarios and business models to the two fields, further expanding the boundaries of the technology.

-5. Social value and economic benefits: by using the idle computing power of miners to provide acceleration for AI, Tensority not only improves the efficiency of resource utilisation, but may also create additional economic benefits for miners.
+5. Social value and economic benefits: by using the idle computing power of miners to provide acceleration for AI, Tensor not only improves the efficiency of resource utilisation, but may also create additional economic benefits for miners.
 At the same time, it also helps reduce the cost of AI computing and promote the popularity and application of AI technology.

-6. Security and decentralisation guarantee: the Tensority algorithm also inherits the security and decentralisation characteristics of blockchain technology.
+6. Security and decentralisation guarantee: the Tensor algorithm also inherits the security and decentralisation characteristics of blockchain technology.
 This means that it is able to ensure data security while avoiding the problems of single point of failure and centralised control.